nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 #### Starting a quiz session: `start`

 Starts a quiz session with randomly ordered flashcards.

+Format: `start [n/NUMBER] [t/TAG]…`

 * NUMBER specifies the number of questions for the quiz session.
-* TAG specifies the categories of questions for the quiz session.
 * NUMBER specified should be a positive integer and less than number of available flashcards in the database.
 * When used without a number, either all existing flashcards (if no tag is specified) or flashcards with specified tags will be tested.
+* TAG specifies the categories of questions for the quiz session.
 * There are currently four default tags, gojuon, hiragana, katakana and numbers.
 * When used without tags, all categories of questions can be tested.